 All applicants will have an opportunity to learn more about the program and the application process as well as ask questions they may have through informational webinars to be held at two separate times before the Letters of Interest are due.

 Informational webinars will be held two times for all applicants in Wednesday, July 16 and Wednesday, August 6, 2014.
-Applicants are encouraged to attend at least one webinar, as each will be an opportunity to learn about the Building Bridges grants program and the application process in more detail and to answer any questions the application process.
+Applicants are encouraged to attend at least one webinar, as each will be an opportunity to learn about the Building Bridges grants program and the application process in more detail and to answer any questions about the application process.

 Click here to view the informational slides from the webinar.